NeptuneMagicSauce/CatPi/README.md

 # TODO

+- rename Event and Event and Events

+- in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight

 - on repeat, do not respect the user setting "button press duration" do a short button press because maybe we're just under the threshold because we don't want to dispense too much

 - validate repeat with shorter duration: is total okay?

-- bug: I do not see recent data in the journal tab at 0:05 AM, I do not see anything in yesterday 22:00 and 23:00 event though I see events in the LogsSmallWidget view it's because it's not reloaded and yet it is out of date loading needs "is final load" computed as "loaded day is in the past <-> less than today"

-- in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight

 - bug: when cat eats while we detect dispense he pushes on the scale